operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 }
 ```

-Now that the test is complete, we are done with the function.
 Once the end of the function is reached, the TestCtx's cleanup
 functions will automatically be run since they were deferred when the TestCtx was created.

+## Running the Tests

+TODO

 ## Manual Cleanup